The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 - Under what constraints

-The authentication and what it provisions needs to be maintained across all these different technologies.
+The authentication and what it provisions must be maintained across all these different technologies.

 If You’re Adopting MCP, Do These 7 Things First